 Cultural Funding Results

-All applicants will receive notification from the CFSS informing them of the results.
+All applicants will receive notification from the CFSU informing them of the results.
 We aim to provide results to all applicants within six months of the application deadline.
 We cannot share results over the phone.

 All results are final.
 There is no appeal of peer assessors’ decisions regarding the merit of your proposed activities or the peer assessment committee’s recommendation of a funding amount.
-The CFSS allows for reconsideration, but only in cases where a review of the application and the committee’s deliberations reveals evidence that the application was not assessed according to the publicly-stated procedure and assessment criteria.
+The CFSU allows for reconsideration, but only in cases where a review of the application and the committee’s deliberations reveals evidence that the application was not assessed according to the publicly-stated procedure and assessment criteria.

 In the case of individuals, artistic feedback will not be provided.

-Every year, the CFSS publishes a summary of funding results on the City of Ottawa’s website listing the names of all funding recipients and assessors.
+Every year, the CFSU publishes a summary of funding results on the City of Ottawa’s website listing the names of all funding recipients and assessors.
 Until this list is published, the names of successful applicants and assessors will not be revealed.
 The identity of unsuccessful applicants remains confidential.

 If You Are Awarded Funding